mui/material-ui/docs/src/pages/component-demos/drawers/drawers.md

 There are no examples for uncontrolled mode because an uncontrolled `Drawer` can only be opened with a swipe.
 The doc site has an uncontrolled `Drawer`.
 Swipe from the left on a touch device to see it.

-## Undocked example

-An undocked controlled `Drawer` with custom width.
-The Drawer can be cancelled by clicking the overlay or pressing the Esc key.
-It closes when an item is selected, handled by controlling the `open` prop.

-{{demo='pages/component-demos/drawers/UndockedDrawer.js'}}

 ## Permanent navigation drawer

 Permanent navigation drawers are always visible and pinned to the left edge, at the same elevation as the content or background.
 They cannot be closed.